- About the Camp

 - The Green Test includes an additional 4 laps for a total of 8 non-stop laps of 200 yards (4 freestyle, 2 breaststroke and 2 laps of swimmer's choice).

-The Waterfront Director reserves the right to require additional testing, including swimming more laps, demonstrating competence swimming backstroke, treading water skills, and any other proficiency she feels necessary to ascertain the ability and competency of the camper.
+The Waterfront Director reserves the right to require additional testing, including swimming more laps, demonstrating competence swimming backstroke, treading water skills, and any other proficiency she/he feels necessary to ascertain the ability and competency of the camper.
 Campers may request a retest during afternoon Optional Rec.

 - 21. Should I sign my daughter up for swim lessons?More